juxtapo9090/pixel-room-mcp/README.md

 ## Licence

-The code here is yours to use. **The artwork is not mine to give** — it is LimeZu's Modern Interiors.
-If you want your own copy of the editors to run offline, buy the pack and the editors will cut their own palette from it.
+The code here is yours to use. **The artwork is not mine** — it is LimeZu's Modern Interiors.